nvimtools/hydra.nvim/README.md

 ### Default Configuration

 The above discusses per-hydra configuration.
-But Hydra.nvim also allows you to set defaults for the `config` table.
+But Hydra.nvim also allows you to set default values for the `config` table.
 These defaults are automatically applied to new hydras, but can still be overridden on a per-hydra basis.

 This is useful for setting config that you want to apply to all of your hydras, like common floating window borders, or common hooks.